No-det/ReadME/README.md

 readMe is an book review website where users can add reviews, trade books and connect with other book readers.
 Users can log in to the webapp using their google account.
 If a user likes a review, he can give a rating for the book, and give their thoughts on comment section.

+This is a PWA, which means you can install it in your mobile/desktop!

 ## Team members

 1. Nandanunni AS [Github](https://github.com/nandan-unni)